johan162/hpdf_table/docs/ErrorHandling.md

 }
 ```
 In the above error handler we have made use of the utility function `hpdftbl_get_errstr()` that translates the
-internal error code to a human readable string.
+internal error code to a human-readable string.

-In fact this exact error handler is available as a convinience in the librry under the name `hpdftbl_default_table_error_handler` so to use this trivial error handler just add the following line to your code
+In fact this exact error handler is available as a convenience in the library under the name `hpdftbl_default_table_error_handler` so to use this trivial error handler just add the following line to your code

 ```c
 hpdftbl_set_errhandler(hpdftbl_default_table_error_handler);